 Here are the new grading options for spring, summer, and fall term 2020 courses.
 These adjustments are in effect for undergraduate and graduate courses except for graduate courses offered in the JD and LLM programs in the Law School, which are under a different policy passed by the Law School.

 - The deadline to change grade-optional courses from graded to P/NP (pass/no-pass) or from P/NP to grade will be extended 30 days after the date that final grades are posted for that term.
+Deadlines for students graduating in a term is earlier—see table below.
 That means all students will have time to decide whether to change to P/NP or graded once they see their final grades.

 - The option to change from graded to P/NP or from P/NP to graded will be available for all courses that are designated as graded only and for grade optional courses.

 - Courses that are designated as P/NP only will remain as they are.
 There will be no additional options for these courses.

 - Any course grade of P will be counted as a P* grade for the purposes of the policies below.
 This means that courses taken as P/NP can count toward graduation requirements.
 Credits earned in courses offered only as P/NP will use the P* designation.

 - Undergraduate: “Students must earn 168 transfer or University of Oregon credits with grades of A, B, C, D, or P*.”

 - Undergraduate: "A minimum of 45 credits graded A, B, C, or D must be earned at the University of Oregon.
 Courses required in the major and designated in the class schedule as pass/no pass (P/N) only may be counted toward the 45-credit requirement only if the 168-credit requirement has been satisfied."

 - Graduate Master’s degrees: “A minimum of 24 credits must be University of Oregon graded (not pass/no pass) credits.”